DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/glossary.md

 user interface, also describes the software that is used to enable human beings to communicate with a computer.

+*Internet*

+The Internet, or simply "the Net", is a computer network connecting millions of computers all over the world.
+It provides communications to governments, businesses, universities, schools and homes.
+Any modern computer can be connected to the Internet using existing communications systems.
+Schools and universities normally access the Internet via their own educational networks, but private individuals usually have to take out a subscription with an Internet Service Provider (ISP).
+Although the Internet is in fact a network of networks, it appears to users as a network of individual computers.
+The Internet dates back to the group of interconnected networks that evolved from the ARPANET of the late 60's and early 70's.
+It has grown from a handful of interconnected networks into a huge network of millions of computers.

 *Ipad*

 *iPod*